eosnetworkfoundation/grant-framework/applications/Noahark_staking_mining.md

 ## Security Audit

 - **Security Audit items:** Noahark - staking mining
-- **Description:** Noah-Swap staking liquidity mining supports staking of Swap lptoken to obtain corresponding token rewards.
+- **Description:** Noah staking mining supports staking of Swap lptoken to obtain corresponding token rewards.
 The same lptoken pool can support multi-token rewards; this contract is a newly developed contract code, and involves lptoken assets staked by users and The release function of the reward token requires a security audit.
 - **Total Audit Costs:** 5,000 USD
 - **Auditor:** Certik https://www.certik.com/ or any other reliable security audit company